Stochastic perturbations in open chaotic systems: random versus noisy maps: Escape rate

 \subsection{General relations}

-A signature of chaoticity in autonomous open systems is the exponential decay of the survival probability inside $\varGamma$ for $t \rightarrow \infty$:

-where $\kappa$ is the escape rate.
-We call these systems fully chaotic.
-In terms of the analysis based on surviving trajectories proposed in Sec.~\ref{sec:cmeasure}, the exponential decay in Eq.~(\ref{eq:survprob}) corresponds to a fixed fraction $\exp({-\kappa})$ of surviving trajectories not escaping after each time step.
+where $\kappa$ is the escape rate. {In the case of Hamiltonian systems deviations from exponential decay appear in the generic case of mixed phase-space systems; see Refs.~\cite{RMG:2010,AE:2010,KKK:2012} for interesting recent investigations on the effects of noise perturbations in this case.} In terms of the analysis based on surviving trajectories proposed in Sec.~\ref{sec:cmeasure}, the exponential decay in Eq.~(\ref{eq:survprob}) corresponds to a fixed fraction $\exp({-\kappa})$ of surviving trajectories not escaping after each time step.
 Considering that the denominator in the right hand side of Eq.~(\ref{eq.muc}) is a normalization factor accounting for the escape of trajectories in one iteration of $f$, one obtains the well-established relation for autonomous maps~\cite{PY:1979}:

 In random open maps, the results of Sec.~\ref{sec:cmeasure} show that Eq.~(\ref{eq:kappawithmuc}) can be applied for each realization leading to a time- and realization-dependent single-step escape rate $\hat{\kappa}_{t,r} = -\ln\hat{\mu}_{t,r}(f_{t,r}^{-1}(\varGamma))$.
-In the spirit of Eq.~(\ref{eq:survprob}), the physically relevant escape rate for a fixed realization $r$ is obtained aggregating the escapes over different times.
+In the spirit of Eq.~(\ref{eq:survprob}), the physically relevant escape rate for a fixed realization $r$ is obtained by aggregating the escapes over time.
 Therefore, the overall escape rate of the random map~$\hat{\kappa}$ is given by:

 where we used the ergodicity of the random perturbation $\xi$ as in Eq.~(\ref{eq:avemuc}).
 Ergodicity guarantees that all (typical) realizations of $\xi$ lead to the same escape rate $\hat{\kappa}$ over $t=0,\ldots,T\rightarrow \infty$, and that this value equals the mean obtained over different realizations $r=1,\ldots,R\rightarrow \infty$.